-- (a) The types of pupil records and information which are directly related to students and maintained by the institution. - (b) The position of the official responsible for the maintenance of each type of record. - (c) The location of the required log or record. - (d) The criteria to be used by the district in defining "school officials and employees" and in determining "legitimate educational interest" as used in Section 49064 and paragraph (1) of subdivisions (a) of Section 49076. - (e) The policies of the institution for reviewing and expunging those records. - (f) The right of the parent to access to pupil records. - (g) The procedures for challenging the content of pupil records. - (h) The cost if any which will be charged to the parent for reproducing copies of records. - (i) The categories of information which the institution has designated as directory information pursuant to Section 49073. - (j) The right of the parent to file a complaint with the United States Department of Health, Education, and Welfare concerning an alleged failure by the district to comply with the provisions of Section 438 of the General Education Provisions Act (20 U.S.C.A.
+- (a) The types of pupil records and information contained therein that are directly related to pupils and maintained by the institution. - (b) The position of the official responsible for the maintenance of each type of record. - (c) The location of the log or record required to be maintained pursuant to Section 49064. - (d) The criteria to be used by the school district in defining "school officials and employees" and in determining "legitimate educational interest" as used in Section 49064 and paragraph (1) of subdivision (a) of Section 49076. - (e) The policies of the institution for reviewing and expunging those records. - (f) The right of the parent to access pupil records. - (g) The procedures for challenging the content of pupil records. - (h) The cost, if any, that will be charged to the parent for reproducing copies of records. - (i) The categories of information that the institution has designated as directory information pursuant to Section 49073. - (j) Any other rights and requirements set forth in this chapter, and the right of the parent to file a complaint with the United States Department of Education concerning an alleged failure by the school district to comply with the provisions of Section 444 of the General Education Provisions Act (20 U.S.C.
 Sec.
-1232g). - (k) The availability of the District's prospectus of school curriculum. - [EC 49063]
+1232q). - (k) The availability of the prospectus prepared pursuant to Section 49091.14.
+[EC 49063]